All Episodes

 Well, now, doesn't that sound familiar?

-So I'm going to tell you, if we have a Republican nominee, say in February or March, and you heard what the Trumpster said.
+So I'm going to tell you: if we have a Republican nominee, say in February or March, and you heard what the Trumpster said, the Trumpster said that if he wins Iowa, that's it.

-Because nobody's close to him anywhere else.
+He's going to run the table because nobody's close to him anywhere else.

 So if he wins Iowa, he can see running a table.

-And then do you hear what he said?
+And then you hear what he said.

 He said, my supporters are so loyal, I could shoot somebody on Fifth Avenue, and they still wouldn't abandon me.

-And start, and they even criticized him for making a gun with his hands and his finger, pretending to shoot a gun, just like they throw kids out of school for doing.
+And of course, the media and the Democrats got all worked up about that and took him literally, thinking that he actually meant it and started, and even criticized him for making a gun with his hands and his finger, pretending to shoot a gun, just like they throw kids out of school for doing.

-So if Hillary and the Democrats are preparing for an elongated primary, well, it would be in the interest of this program, if the Republicans already have theirs, for that Democrat fight to go on and on and on beyond March and April.
+So if Hillary and the Democrats are preparing for an elongated primary, well, it would be in the interest of this program if the Republicans already have theirs for that Democrat fight to go on and on and on beyond March and April.

 So we'll keep a sharp eye on that.

-In the meantime, back to the audio sound bites, just to continue this with all of these people reacting to me.
+In the meantime, back to the audio soundbites, just to continue this with all of these people reacting to me.

 Up next is Dana Perino.

-Friday night on the five on the Fox News Channel.
+Friday night on the five on the Fox News channel.

 Eric Bowling sets it up.